ydahal1/ydahal1/jokes.md

-Did you know that ghosts call their true love their ghoul-friend?
+I needed a password eight characters long so I picked Snow White and the Seven Dwarfs.

 [
-Sun Sep 21 00:29:36 UTC 2025
+Mon Sep 22 00:29:22 UTC 2025
  ]